Weakly interacting massive particle cross section limits from LOFAR observations of dwarf spheroidal galaxies: Dark matter calculations

 \subsection{Model scenarios}

-In order to deal with the uncertainties in the diffusion coefficient, $D_0$, and the magnetic field strength, $B$, we employ three different model scenarios.
+In order to deal with the uncertainties in the diffusion coefficient, $D_0$, and the magnetic field strength, $B$, we employed three different model scenarios.
 Our standard values ($D_0 = 10^{27}\:\cm^2\:\s^{-1}, B = 1\:\mu\G$) define the "intermediate" (INT) scenario.
-In the "optimistic" (OPT) scenario, we choose values that boost the DM signal.
+In the "optimistic" (OPT) scenario, we chose values that boost the DM signal.
 With a diffusion coefficient of $10^{26}\:\cm^2\:\s^{-1}$ and an average magnetic field strength of $10\:\mu\G$, the CRs diffuse slowly and emit more synchrotron radiation due to the strong magnetic field.
 We note that these values are highly optimistic and probably unrealistic, but they serve us as a reference point for the maximum signal we might possibly expect.
 Such a high magnetic field strength is only observed in regions of concentrated star formation in nearby dwarf irregular galaxies \citep{hindson_18a}.
-In the "pessimistic" (PES) scenario, we use a high diffusion coefficient of $10^{29}\:\cm^2\:\s^{-1}$ in a comparably weak magnetic field of $0.1~\mu\rm G$.
+In the "pessimistic" (PES) scenario, we used a high diffusion coefficient of $10^{29}\:\cm^2\:\s^{-1}$ in a comparably weak magnetic field of $0.1~\mu\rm G$.
 In this situation, the CRs emit less synchrotron radiation and the DM signal is lower.
 For such weak fields, most of the CR electron energy, whether primary or secondary, would be lost via inverse-Compton radiation.

 This study does not cover the case in which the magnetic-field strengths are even weaker than $\mathcal O(0.1~\mu$G).
-In this case a ballistic description for the CR electron propagation would be more appropriate.
-Since we can not exclude this possibility neither theoretically nor observationally, its study is left for future work.
+In this case, a ballistic description for the CR electron propagation would be more appropriate.
+Since we cannot exclude this possibility theoretically nor observationally, its study is left for future work.